AlexShayko/Git_Example/README.md

 # Just some description
-This is the example of working with Git
+This is the example of working with Git Bash